-MS Office skills comprise of the specialized techniques in utilizing the different MS office programs.
+Microsoft Office consists of specialized techniques in utilizing the different MS Office programs.
 These skills are valuable in any organization as these are fundamental skills that lead to more efficient and streamlined business operations.
 Most employers prefer candidates who have proven competency in using different Microsoft programs.

-When to include Microsoft Office skills in your resume
+When to include Microsoft Office skills on your resume

 To even amplify your expertise in using particular MS Office programs, you should also highlight the level of proficiency you have.
 This classification includes fundamental, basic, proficient, intermediate, or advanced.
 This way, recruiters will immediately know how skilled you are in using such office tools.

-Adding MS Office skills to your resume helps fill your credentials when you have limited work experience.
+Adding Microsoft Office to your resume helps fill your credentials when you have limited work experience.

-Here are some jobs that require highlighting your MS office skills in the resume:
+Here are some jobs that require highlighting your Microsoft Office in the resume: